Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

-\begin{remark} Uniqueness for equation~\eqref{SPDE 1} will be treated below in great generality (uniqueness of weak $L^{r}$-solutions implies uniqueness of solutions of class $W_{loc}^{1,r}$).
-However, uniqueness of weak solutions requires the formulation itself of weak solutions, in which we have to assume some integrability of $\operatorname{div}b$ which has no role in Definition~\ref{Defin regular solutions} and Theorem \ref{Theo existence regular sol}.
-One may ask whether it is possible to prove uniqueness of solutions of class $W_{loc}^{1,r}$ directly, without the theory of weak solutions.
-The answer is affirmative but we do not repeat here the proofs, see for instance \cite[Appendix A]{FLAGUBPRI10}. \end{remark}
+\begin{remark} Uniqueness of solutions to~\eqref{SPDE 1} will be treated later in great generality \textup{(}note that uniqueness of weak solutions of class $L^{m}(L^{m}_\loc)$, defined in Definition~\ref{Def weak sol SPDE}, implies uniqueness of solutions of class $L^m(W_{\loc}^{1,m})$\textup{)}.
+However, uniqueness of weak solutions requires the formulation itself of weak solutions, in which we have to assume some integrability of $\diverg b$ which plays no role in Definition~\ref{Defin regular solutions} and Theorem~\ref{Theo existence regular sol}.
+One may ask whether it is possible to prove uniqueness of solutions of class $L^m(W_{\loc}^{1,m})$ directly, without the theory of weak solutions.
+The answer is affirmative but we do not repeat the proofs, see for instance \textup{\cite[Appendix A]{FLAGUBPRI10}}. \end{remark}

-The previous result holds for the general sgTE and therefore it covers the sTE by taking $c=0$.
-The case of the sCE requires $c=\operatorname{div}b$ and therefore it is better to state explicitly the assumptions.
+The previous result holds for~\eqref{SPDE 1} and therefore, it covers the sTE by taking $c=0$.
+The case of the sCE requires $c=\diverg b$ and therefore, it is better to state explicitly the assumptions.
 The divergence is understood in the sense of distributions.